evanwill/_drafts/_notes/imagemagick.md

 1. Download the [ImageMagick installer](http://www.imagemagick.org/script/download.php#windows).
 2. Run the installer with default options.
 3. Download the [Ghostscript installer](https://www.ghostscript.com/download/gsdnld.html) (you probably want the AGPL Windows 64 bit version).
-4. Run the install with default options.
+4. Run the installer with default options.

 Also on Windows, if you want to follow the commands in this note, be sure to have a bash terminal, such as Git Bash (packaged with [Git installer](https://git-scm.com/)) or [Cmder](https://evanwill.github.io/_drafts/notes/cmdr.html).